treefrogframework/treefrog-framework/docs/user-guide/en/security/index.md

 ## Cross-site Scripting Prevention (CSRF)

 If there is a deficiency in the process of generating websites, it can allow the inclusion of malicious scripts, and if that happens, a cross-site scripting attack can be established.
 In order to guard against this, you should implement a policy of using escape for all values and attribute outputs which output dynamically into the view area.
-In the TreeFrog, the following is done.
+In the TreeFrog, the following is done:

 * The eh() method or '<%= .. %>' notation should be used for outputting values.

 You have to be very careful if you output the area WITHOUT using the escape processing, that is the echo() method or '<%= .. %>' notation.

-Basically, for the content of any \<script\> .. \</script\> element, I recommend that you don't output dynamically any information dependent on outside input.
+Basically, for the content of any \<script\> .. \</script\> element, I recommend you to not dynamically output any information dependent on outside input.

 ## CSRF Protection